Print This Post

 - it could not be enforced by execution in the country of the original court.

-The registration of foreign judgements Jersey does not include:
+The registration of foreign judgments in Jersey does not include:

 - matrimonial proceedings,